Fårö Document: Production

 Bergman shot numerous films on Fårö, including Through a Glass Darkly (1961), Persona (1966), Hour of the Wolf (1968), Shame (1968), The Passion of Anna (1969), and The Touch (1971); however, whereas the others use the island for symbolism and have been termed the "island films", Fårö Document is a documentary.
 Cinematographer Sven Nykvist shot the documentary on 16 mm film.
 The Fårö Document production crew consisted of five people and the interviews and photography lasted between 15 March and 1 May 1969.

 Broadcast and release

 Fårö Document initially aired on Swedish television on 1 January 1970, with approximately three million viewers.
 Outside Sweden, its availability was limited, but the Paley Center for Media in New York City made the film available with English subtitles.

 In 2018, The Criterion Collection released the film on Blu-ray in Region A, along with 38 other Bergman films, in the set Ingmar Bergman's Cinema.

 Sequel

 A second documentary, Fårö Document 1979, followed in 1979.
 Bergman shot the follow-up film observing the lives of the locals, including shearing sheep and carrying out other chores.
 Criterion included a Blu-ray version of the follow-up documentary in Ingmar Bergman's Cinema.
+At the end of the film, Bergman, in the voiceover narration, implies that there would be a second sequel if he were still alive in ten years' time, but no such sequel ever materialized.